doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	1. [Mod Keybinds](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/FINISHLINE.md#mod-keybinds)

-# Cleaning
+# Cleaning and Updating

+## Plugin Cleaning
 If you followed the cleaning advice as you installed each mod then you have already completed this section.
 Otherwise, run TESTool according to the instructions in [**Setup**](https://github.com/doublemoulinet/Morrowind-Modular-Mod-Guide/blob/master/SETUP.md), and then the "clean with tes3cmd" utility in Wrye Mash for individual plugins.

 Please note that this may take some time.
 However, cleaning your plugins is absolutely necessary.

+## Updating Masters Lists
+Launch Wrye Mash.
+Go to the **Mods** tab for your list of plugins.
+If a plugin's checkbox colour is yellow the associated master file size does not match the plugin's.
+Follow these steps:
+- Select the plugin and click the right pane (which lists the masters associated with the plugin).
+- Mash will prompt you to edit/update the masters list.
+Click **yes**.
+- Then click **save** at the bottom of the right pane.

 # Load Order
 Generally, ESPs should remain in the order that they were installed in this guide.
 However, in some cases  re-ordering is required.

-Ensure the following plugins load *first* (i.e. at the very top) in your load order, in this order:
+Ensure the following plugins load *first* (i.e. at the very top) in your load order (the right pane of MO2), in this order:
 1. Morrowind.esm
 1. Tribunal.esm
 1. Bloodmoon.esm